ErikThiart/airtime-api/README.md

 For **pinned** you will use placeOrder to place the order, but then you will use the order number to fetch the actual pinned order receiving back a pin and serial for the voucher.
 (You can use the order number to re-order old vouchers, reprints).

+### Step 4: Go Live.

+When you are ready to launch your app into production change the API endpoint to https://ws.freepaid.co.za/airtimeplus/ note the "https".

+Register on http://services.freepaid.co.za and use those credentials to replace the credentials you got on the dev website.

 ### FAQ
 #### Does the API work with cents?
 Yes, you can order pinless in values like R2.50, R3.20.
 Please make sure to use a decimal point and not a comma.
 R4.55 is correct.
 R4,55 is not correct.